Skip to main content

 More Options

-A franchise license helps create the commercial and contractual relationship between franchisor and franchisee.
-It passes on certain rights to the franchisee to use the name, logo, and identity of the established brand in order to start a branch of the franchise.
-Franchise licenses can give the small business owner rights to different aspects of the business.
+A franchise license helps create the commercial and contractual relationship between the franchisor and the franchisee.
+It passes on certain rights to the franchisee to use the name, logo, and identity of an established brand to start a branch of the franchise.
+Franchise licenses can give small business owners rights to different aspects of the operation of the business.

-• license to use product or trade name is where the franchise owner sells the franchisee a license to use the right to the name and trademark.
+• License to use product or trade name is where the franchise owner sells the franchisee a license to use the right to the name and trademark.
 It is the more basic form of a franchise license.
+The franchisee has significant control and is on their own regarding the overall business decisions.

-• license to use the business format gives the entrepreneur access to the business model of the franchise and usually entails a more comprehensive relationship between franchisor and franchisee.
-This can include training, input on selecting a location for the branch, supplying products for the franchisee to sell, and possibly assistance in financing the venture.
+• License to use the business format gives the entrepreneur access to the business model of the franchise.
+Usually, it entails a continuing commercial relationship and level of control between the franchisor and the franchisee.
+This can include training, input on selecting a location for the branch, supplying products for the franchisee to sell, an operating manual for the business, business goals, marketing strategies, and possibly assistance in financing the venture.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help